jbatch/trellolib/README.md

                   :name <yourname>
                   :token <tokenfromuser>})

+; Now we need the id of the list we want to post the card to ; If you don't know this you can get all the lists from a board ; like so

+(trello/trello-get (trello/get-lists test-client "<yourboardid>"))

-; Next we need a card to post
+; With this we can now create our card
 (def test-card {:name "This is my test card"
                 :desc "This is the description of my test card" :idList <id of list you want to put card on>})